 How To Measure

-- Keep your feet six inches apart.
+- Keep your feet six inches apart and start taking measurements.

-We strongly recommend that you have someone help you take your measurements.
-This can be a professional seamstress/tailor or friend.Taking measures on your own may result in inaccurate numbers.
+We recommend you to have someone with knowledge of measuring to help you take your measurements.
+This can be a professional seamstress/tailor or friend.

 These are the measurements we need, along with instructions about how to take each measurement.